CO2 emissions from primary transport

-The logistical management of Mondadori Education products is connected with specific school education activities (promotion, adoption and sale of books):
+The logistics for Mondadori Education publications is connected with specific school education activities (promotion, adoption, and sale of books):

 - starting in May and, with varying intensity, up until the end of October, Mondadori Education restocks the retail distribution points for the sales campaign, reaching approximately 20 destinations.
 In addition, starting in September, when the school year starts, the promoters are supplied with books and guides to deliver to teachers for classroom trials;

 - as well as making shipments to decentralised distribution centres, the central warehouse in Verona directly supplies some top accounts and approximately 800 bookshops with university texts and L2 books (Italian as a foreign language).